Ross Stores (NASDAQ:ROST) Updates FY 2022 Earnings Guidance

-Ross Stores (NASDAQ:ROST – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+Ross Stores (NASDAQ:ROST – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $4.710-$5.120 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.220.
 The company issued revenue guidance of -.Ross Stores also updated its Q1 2022 guidance to $0.930-$0.990 EPS.

-A number of equities analysts have issued reports on the company.
-Morgan Stanley decreased their price objective on Ross Stores from $140.00 to $137.00 and set an overweight rating for the company in a report on Wednesday, March 2nd.
-Robert W. Baird decreased their price objective on Ross Stores from $148.00 to $115.00 in a report on Wednesday, March 2nd.
-Credit Suisse Group decreased their price objective on Ross Stores from $145.00 to $118.00 and set an outperform rating for the company in a report on Wednesday, March 2nd.
-Deutsche Bank Aktiengesellschaft decreased their price objective on Ross Stores from $128.00 to $122.00 and set a buy rating for the company in a report on Wednesday, March 2nd.
-Finally, Cowen decreased their price objective on Ross Stores from $109.00 to $103.00 and set a market perform rating for the company in a report on Tuesday, February 22nd.
-Seven research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
-According to MarketBeat.com, the company presently has a consensus rating of Buy and a consensus price target of $122.69.
+Ross Stores (NASDAQ:ROST – Get Rating) last issued its quarterly earnings data on Tuesday, March 1st.
+The apparel retailer reported $1.04 earnings per share for the quarter, beating analysts’ consensus estimates of $0.97 by $0.07.
+Ross Stores had a net margin of 9.11% and a return on equity of 44.17%.
+The business had revenue of $5.02 billion for the quarter, compared to analysts’ expectations of $4.95 billion.
+During the same period in the previous year, the business earned $0.67 earnings per share.
+The company’s revenue was up 18.1% on a year-over-year basis.
+As a group, analysts expect that Ross Stores will post 5.07 EPS for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, March 31st.
-Stockholders of record on Tuesday, March 15th will be paid a $0.31 dividend.
-The ex-dividend date of this dividend is Monday, March 14th.
-This represents a $1.24 annualized dividend and a dividend yield of 1.38%.
-This is an increase from Ross Stores’s previous quarterly dividend of $0.29.
-Ross Stores’s dividend payout ratio (DPR) is 23.46%.
+Ross Stores announced that its Board of Directors has approved a stock repurchase program on Tuesday, March 1st that allows the company to repurchase $1.90 billion in outstanding shares.
+This repurchase authorization allows the apparel retailer to repurchase up to 6% of its stock through open market purchases.
+Stock repurchase programs are typically an indication that the company’s management believes its shares are undervalued.

-Ross Stores declared that its board has approved a stock repurchase program on Tuesday, March 1st that authorizes the company to repurchase $1.90 billion in outstanding shares.
-This repurchase authorization authorizes the apparel retailer to buy up to 6% of its shares through open market purchases.
-Shares repurchase programs are typically a sign that the company’s leadership believes its shares are undervalued.
+Several equities research analysts have commented on ROST shares.
+Robert W. Baird dropped their price target on shares of Ross Stores from $148.00 to $115.00 in a research report on Wednesday, March 2nd.
+Citigroup dropped their price target on shares of Ross Stores from $134.00 to $125.00 in a research report on Wednesday, March 2nd.
+TheStreet cut shares of Ross Stores from a b- rating to a c+ rating in a research report on Monday, March 7th.
+Gordon Haskett downgraded Ross Stores from an accumulate rating to a hold rating and cut their price objective for the stock from $130.00 to $106.00 in a report on Thursday, February 10th.
+Finally, Morgan Stanley cut their price objective on Ross Stores from $140.00 to $137.00 and set an overweight rating on the stock in a report on Wednesday, March 2nd.
+Seven research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has an average rating of Buy and an average price target of $122.82.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Visionary Wealth Advisors bought a new stake in Ross Stores during the 4th quarter valued at approximately $252,000.
-Forum Financial Management LP bought a new stake in Ross Stores during the 4th quarter valued at approximately $209,000.
-EP Wealth Advisors LLC raised its stake in Ross Stores by 7.1% during the 4th quarter.
-EP Wealth Advisors LLC now owns 3,911 shares of the apparel retailer’s stock valued at $447,000 after purchasing an additional 259 shares during the period.
-NewEdge Advisors LLC increased its stake in Ross Stores by 4.8% in the 4th quarter.
-NewEdge Advisors LLC now owns 6,572 shares of the apparel retailer’s stock worth $751,000 after acquiring an additional 302 shares during the last quarter.
-Finally, Kingsview Wealth Management LLC increased its stake in Ross Stores by 80.1% in the 4th quarter.
-Kingsview Wealth Management LLC now owns 2,260 shares of the apparel retailer’s stock worth $258,000 after acquiring an additional 1,005 shares during the last quarter.
-85.07% of the stock is currently owned by hedge funds and other institutional investors.
+A number of large investors have recently added to or reduced their stakes in the business.
+Belpointe Asset Management LLC grew its stake in Ross Stores by 14.5% during the 4th quarter.
+Belpointe Asset Management LLC now owns 1,274 shares of the apparel retailer’s stock valued at $145,000 after acquiring an additional 161 shares in the last quarter.
+Horizon Investments LLC grew its stake in shares of Ross Stores by 8.8% in the 4th quarter.
+Horizon Investments LLC now owns 2,593 shares of the apparel retailer’s stock valued at $296,000 after buying an additional 210 shares in the last quarter.
+EP Wealth Advisors LLC grew its stake in shares of Ross Stores by 7.1% in the 4th quarter.
+EP Wealth Advisors LLC now owns 3,911 shares of the apparel retailer’s stock valued at $447,000 after buying an additional 259 shares in the last quarter.
+Zullo Investment Group Inc. bought a new stake in shares of Ross Stores in the 4th quarter valued at approximately $30,000.
+Finally, NewEdge Advisors LLC grew its stake in shares of Ross Stores by 4.8% in the 4th quarter.
+NewEdge Advisors LLC now owns 6,572 shares of the apparel retailer’s stock valued at $751,000 after buying an additional 302 shares in the last quarter.
+85.07% of the stock is currently owned by institutional investors.

 About Ross Stores (Get Rating)